andrewwinters5000/klimakoffer/website/milestone1/milestone1_intro.md

 @@

-As mentioned above, the good news is that depending on the science question, some components processes are more important than others.
+As mentioned above, the good news is that depending on the science question, some component processes are more important than others.
 Hence, with enough expertise it is feasible to choose a subset of physics and consider simplified